walmartlabs/concord-website/docs/getting-started/tasks.md

 By default the task should throw an exception in case of any execution errors or invalid input parameters.
-Consider adding a `ignoreErrors` parameter to catch all execution errors (but not the invalid arguments errors) and store the appropriate error message and/or the error code in the `result` variable:
+Consider adding a `ignoreErrors` parameter to catch all execution errors, but not the invalid arguments errors, and store the appropriate error message and/or the error code in the `result` variable:

 ```yaml